niklak/dom_query/README.md

 [![wasm ci](https://github.com/niklak/dom_query/actions/workflows/wasm.yml/badge.svg)](https://github.com/niklak/dom_query/actions/workflows/wasm.yml)

-DOM_QUERY is based on HTML crate html5ever and the CSS selector crate selectors.
-You can use the jQuery-like syntax to query and manipulate an HTML document quickly. **With its help you can query dom and modify it.**
+DOM_QUERY is a Rust crate for HTML parsing and manipulation.
+It uses the `html5ever` crate for HTML parsing and the `selectors` crate for DOM traversal and element selection.
+The library provides a jQuery-like API that allows you to:

+- Parse HTML documents and fragments
+- Query DOM elements using CSS selectors
+- Traverse the DOM tree (ancestors, parents, children, siblings)
+- Manipulate elements and their attributes:
+  - Add/remove/modify attributes
+  - Change element content
+  - Add/remove elements
+  - Rename elements
+  - Move elements within the DOM tree

+> [!NOTE]
-It is a fork of [nipper](https://crates.io/crates/nipper), with a lot of updates.
-Also this fork supports `:has`, `:has-text`, `:contains` pseudo-classes, and some others.
+> This crate is a significantly enhanced fork of [nipper](https://crates.io/crates/nipper),
+> featuring expanded CSS selector support, enhanced DOM traversal  and improved DOM manipulation capabilities.

 ## Examples